How to pick your sales channels

 Check the restricted items on the sales channel

 If you’re going to go to the effort of listing your items on a marketplace, make sure you’ve checked their rules and regulations.
 In a lot of cases, it will be as simple as abiding by the laws that the marketplace operates, but there may be other restrictions that you need to consider, so do your due diligence.
+We touched on some other issues to consider when you’re selling on marketplaces, so be sure to check those.

 Consider the cost of listing on the sales channel